15 brilliant things to do in Tbilisi Georgia

 Location: Between the Old Town and Rike Park

-The Peace Bridge or Bridge of Peace is a bow-shaped pedestrian bridge that connects Tbilisi Old Town with Rike Park over the Mtkvari river.
-It’s most beautiful at sunset, and at night it lights up in bright colours.
+It’s most beautiful at sunset, and at night it lights up in bright colors.
 You’ll get some beautiful views of the city from this bridge.

 Georgia